 The durability of the CNC is one of the major things you should consider before buying.
-Of course, there is no way to find out everything about how long a CNC will last since it is partly dependent upon how carefully you use it as well.
+Of course, there is no way to find out everything about how long a CNC will last since it is partly dependent upon how carefully you use it.

-However, there are still ways to figure out if a CNC can endure the amount of work you are going to put it through.
+However, there are still ways to figure out if a CNC can endure the amount of work you will put it through.

 One way is to see what the material of the frame is.
-The material should be good enough to subdue vibrations while engraving is in process and also have the ability to dull down the noise.
+The material should be good enough to subdue vibrations while engraving is in process and can dull down the noise.

 Apart from this, it should be resilient enough to endure the engraving particles splashing all around while carving.

 Aluminum alloys and steel are some of the most durable materials.
 But they do make the CNC a bit pricey.
-However, if you are going to use the CNC to carve out soft materials like wood or plastic, then frames made out of a combination of aluminum and plastic will work as well.
+However, if you will use CNC to carve out soft materials like wood or plastic, then frames made out of a combination of aluminum and plastic will work as well.

 DIY CNCs normally come with the GRBL control board.
-A control board of a CNC is essentially the brains of the machine.
+A control board of a CNC is essentially the brain of the machine.
 It has many features that keep the entire thing going.

-Many control boards nowadays come with an integrated drive for the spindle, a heat sink, a cooling fan, and other necessary features such as an offline module for offline control, PWT/TTL support for laser control, and a USB port.
+Nowadays, many control boards come with an integrated drive for the spindle, a heat sink, a cooling fan, and other necessary features such as an offline module for offline control, PWT/TTL support for laser control, and a USB port.